 Variable in a trigger

-Variables and a context in a custom tag
+Variables and a context in the custom code (async) tag

-When you’re using a variable in a custom tag, you need to pay attention to the context.
+When you use a variable in the custom code (async) tag, you need to be aware of the context.
 By context, we mean a place where the variable is used.
-As long as contexts are not mixed everything will work correctly.
+As long as the contexts are not mixed up, everything will work properly.

-Now, we’ll show you a couple of examples of a proper context, and one example of an incorrect context.
+Now we’ll show you some examples of correct context and an example of incorrect context.

 Correct context